-This contemporary space has everything a traveler can imagine – cafe, live-music performances, different food courts, buzzing nightlife, local artisan shops, co-working space, conference halls and a barber shop to name just a few.
+This contemporary space has everything a traveler can imagine – cafe, live music performances, different food courts, buzzing nightlife, local artisan shops, co-working space, conference halls, and a barbershop to name just a few.

-Rooms at Fabrika Tbilisi Hostel
+Fabrika Tbilisi Rooms

 Fabrika has 98 rooms suitable for any budget.
 Here you can stay in dorms, twin private with bunk beds, private rooms with single and double beds and apartment-style suite with private terrace.

-I stayed in twin private with bunk bed – perfect for two people.
-The room painted in neutral color, and the simplicity of the design creates the illusion that the room is quite big.
+I stayed in twin private with a bunk bed – perfect for two people.
+The room painted in a neutral color, and the simplicity of the design creates the illusion that the room is quite big.
 The bed was very comfortable as well!

-I liked the small details of the room – industrial sockets, lamps, table and charges and a narrow shelf near the bed.
+I liked the small details of the room – industrial sockets, lamps, a table and charges and a narrow shelf near the bed.

 While I was working in my room during my stay in Fabrika Tbilisi, it was so quiet that I had a feeling I was the only one in the entire building!

-Comfortable sofas, armchairs, and even hammocks await for you to sit, relax, sip a beverage from its cafe, have a lunch and enjoy your stay both in Tbilisi and in Fabrika.
+Comfortable sofas, armchairs, and even hammocks await for you to sit, relax, sip a beverage from its cafe, have lunch and enjoy your stay both in Tbilisi and in Fabrika.
 You can even bring your laptop and catch up on your work.
 It’s usually very quiet despite the fact that space is open to the public and there’s always someone sitting somewhere.